 - Commission on Rehabilitation Counselor Certification

-The Department of Rehabilitation Counseling masters program is accredited by Council for Accreditation of Counseling & Related Educational Programs (CACREP) under the rehabilitation counseling specialty.
-The program is fully accredited until 2019.
+The Department of Rehabilitation Counseling masters program is accredited by the Council on Accreditation of Counseling & Related Educational Programs (CACREP) under the rehabilitation counseling specialty.
+The program is fully accredited until March 31, 2028.

 Information concerning the status of this program, contact: